You need to see DPS gear in action. Get a live demo with our engineers.

-Modbus is a protocol used for machine-to-machine communications in a wide variety of industrial applications.
-Modbus is generally used for remote monitoring and control; commands are issued to instrumentation and control devices while data is being generated.
+Modbus is a communication protocol used for machine-to-machine data transfer in a wide variety of industrial applications.
+Modbus is generally used for remote monitoring and control.
+Commands are issued to instrumentation and control devices while data is being generated.

-In Modbus networks, there is typically one master and multiple slave units.
-Modbus masters will either request information from or issue commands to remote telemetry units (RTUs).
+In Modbus networks, there is typically one master and multiple slave id units.
+The Modbus master devices will either request information from or issue commands to remote telemetry units (RTUs).

-Each RTU is assigned a unique Modbus address to enable correct routing of data and commands.
-Traditionally a Modbus network had a multi-drop serial channel with appropriate unit isolation.
+Each RTU device is assigned a unique Modbus address to enable correct routing of data and commands.
+Traditionally a Modbus network had multi-drop serial lines with appropriate unit isolation.
 In these traditional networks, up to 247 RTUs would be connected at one time.

 Modbus/TCP was introduced to take advantage of contemporary LAN infrastructures.
 Modbus/TCP increased the number of units that could be connected to the same network.

-Data is organized in 16-bit registers with commands available to access an entire register or in some cases individual bits.
+Data is organized in 16 bits registers with commands available to access an entire register or in some cases individual bits.
 Writing to a coil or register generally represents controlling the RTU or something it's connected to.
-Each RTU manufacturer has considerable freedom in determining what each register means for its telemetry.
+Each Modbus RTU manufacturer has considerable freedom in determining what each input register means for its telemetry.
 A Modbus register map is typically available to enable master configuration.

-With these main concepts in mind, let's dive in the pros and cons of Modbus.
+With these main concepts in mind, let's dive into Modbus advantages and Modbus limitations.

 The Modbus protocol was released in the 1970's as a way to ease communication between different devices, such as generators, PLCs, and even reverse osmosis pumps.